XAWalter/nearest_neighbor/README.md

 ## Introduction

-Artiﬁcial intelligence allows for the oﬃciant analysis of large amounts of data utilizing
+Artiﬁcial intelligence allows for the eﬃciant analysis of large amounts of data utilizing

 algorithms which allow for the consolidation of only important information.
 One of the most